parkji30/Astrometry-Automated/README.md

 # Astrometry Solutions Script
-Tired of manually solving and recording multiple solutions in astrometry?
 Here I have created a very simple python script to automatically write solutions found by Astrometry to a text file!

 Two verions are offered! mp_main.py offers multiprocessing power!
 Which can significantly reduce the time it takes to spend solving your images.

 **you MUST change the directory pathing in the mp_main.py or main.py file.**
 **It is key you download and install ASTROMETRY prior to running this script**

+It might be better to email me (20jjp1@queensu.ca) for setting up to program but I can guarentee that the investment will be worth it.

 <em>Instructions to install Astrometry</em> -- http://astrometry.net/doc/build.html